jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/3d-diagnosis-and-planning.md

       guide for the time of surgery.
   - title: Guided intervention with surgical splint
-    text: The splint or surgical guide is a prototype, a physical device that orients the Surgeon during the implantation act, allowing him to place each element according to as planned, with millimetric spatial precision and adequate axial inclination.
+    text: The splint or surgical guide is a prototype, a physical device that orients the Surgeon during the implantation act; allowing him to place each element according to as planned, with millimetric spatial precision and adequate axial inclination.
 plainParallax: